COVID-19 impact to your student loans

 Not sure if your loans are federally held?
 Try the VIN Foundation My Student Loans tool.

 If your interest rate has not yet been set to zero or your payments have not yet been suspended, give your loan servicers time to update their systems.
 Even if you have autopay setup with your loan servicer(s), your payments will be suspended.
-Any payments made since the passage of the CARES Act can be refunded to you.
+Any payments made since March 13, 2020 can be refunded to you.
 The payment refunds are not automatic — you would have to request a payment refund from your loan servicer.

 If you’re currently using an income-driven repayment plan: